netsells/hash-model-ids/README.md

 ## Development

 Sometimes, during development, it can be awkward dealing with hashed ids.
-Set `HASH_MODEL_IDS_OVERRIDE=true` in your environment file to override the hashing instance to use the actual id of a model instead.
+Set `HASH_MODEL_IDS_ENABLED=false` in your environment file to enable use of a (configurable) prefixed version of a model's actual id rather than the default hashed version.

 ## Testing